Medical benefits of BloodPressureDB

 Guest with meds: -9.50/-5.95

-This sounds like a sensation.
-The app cures high blood pressure in two-thirds of patients within a quarter.
-Blood pressure is reduced by 10 or 8.5 mmHg even without medication!
+<irony>That's a sensation.
+The app cures high blood pressure in two-thirds of all patients in one quarter.
+Blood pressure is reduced by 10 or 8.5 mmHg even without medication!</irony>

-Comparison with DiGAs
+Comparison to DiGAs

 Long-term analysis

-This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
-Our content is based on carefully researched, evidence-based data and is continuously updated (as of 06/2024).
+This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands of people monitor their blood pressure every day.

-Author Horst Klier has been intensively involved with high blood pressure since 2002 initially from personal experience and, since 2009, as the developer of BloodPressureDB.
-Thanks to his app and specialist platform used by millions as well as numerous publications, he is now regarded as a recognised blood pressure expert.
-As the author of several health guides and professional articles, he makes complex information understandable and practical.
+Author Horst Klier has been dealing intensively with high blood pressure since 2002 – initially from personal experience and since 2009 as a developer of BloodPressureDB – and, thanks to his app and specialist platform used millions of times and numerous publications, he is now regarded as an established blood pressure expert.
+As the author of several health guides and professional articles, he explains complex topics clearly and in a practical way.